 Playing Conditions for 120 Paras in Schedule 1, Part (Weeks 6 -14 inclusive) A of the Constitution POINT SCORING in 120- Win - Side batting first regardless of outcome of toss, 12 Para 11 Over Timed games points, side batting second 10 points.
-Winning draw - Side batting first, regardless of outcome of toss - 5 points; side batting second - 4 points.
-Para 11 Losing draw - 2 points to the side with the lower run-rate if either it batted second and its actual score was 80% or more of the Winning Draw score or it batted first and took 8 or 9 wickets of the winning draw team, otherwise 1 point to the losing draw team.
-Para 11 Loss - no points.
+Winning draw - Side batting first, regardless of outcome of Para 11 toss - 5 points; side batting second - 4 points.
+Losing draw - 2 points to the side with the lower run-rate if Para 11 either it batted second and its actual score was 80% or more of the Winning Draw score or it batted first and took 8 or 9 wickets of the winning draw team, otherwise 1 point to the losing draw team.
+Loss - no points.
 Para 11 Tie or identical average run rate - 5 points to each side.
-Para 11 No result/Match Abandoned - 1 point each Para 11 FIRST INNINGS LIMITATIONS 55%/45% split in overs available at the start of the match.
-Para 8 RESTRICTION of BOWLERS' OVERS None - apart from ECB regulations restricting the number of overs on young players.
-OTHER OBSERVATIONS New red ball to be taken at the start of each innings Para 9 Fast short pitched - ECB definition and 2 per over Para 13 High full pitched balls - any pace as per new Law 41.7 - to be called no ball; warning.
-Only one warning before removal from the attack.
-Law 41.7 Start 11am Para 1 Lunch normally taken at 1 pm (40 minutes' duration).
+Para 11 No result/Match Abandoned - 1 point each Para 11 FIRST INNINGS 55%/45% split in overs available at the start of the match.
+Para 8 LIMITATIONS RESTRICTION of None - apart from ECB regulations restricting the number of BOWLERS' OVERS overs on young players.
+OTHER OBSERVATIONS New red ball to be taken at the start of each innings Para 9 Fast short pitched - ECB definition and 2 per over Para 13 High full pitched balls - any pace as per Law 41.7 as Law 41.7 amended by MCC for 2019.
+Start 11am Para 1 Lunch normally taken at 1pm (40 minutes' duration).
 Para 12 Tea normally taken at later of 4.30pm or after 50 minutes of second innings (20 minutes duration).
 Para 12